kbrsh/moon/README.md

 Moon is currently being **rewritten** to be faster, and more flexible.
 It will be able to support:

+- Components
+- Support for single file components, letting you have:
+  - Scoped CSS to components
+  - Custom Preprocessor for HTML/CSS/JS
+  - Modularity
 - Custom Render functions: this is faster, as Moon doesn't have to create a virtual DOM from nodes.
   - This means you can use JSX, to allow the full power of JavaScript in your templates
 - Server Side Rendering: You can compile templates on the server side and get HTML.